Lessnullvoid/Pulsum-Plantae/README.md

 # Pulsum-Plantae
 Pulsum Plantae is a project focused on bioelectrical activity readings from different types of plants.
 Using their perceptual skills as biosensors, amplifying the signals to be sent to a microncontrolador and to work with them in a process of experimental sonification.
 This repository contains all the parts necesery to make pulsum plantae system run.
 Check our website for other examples http://lessnullvoid.cc/pulsum send us and email at info@interspecifics.cc

-Leslie Garcia, Thiago Hersan, Paloma López and many other collaborators.
+The Plants, Leslie Garcia, Thiago Hersan, Paloma López and many other collaborators.

 #Hardware
 The LM324N is the core of the circuit, consists of four independent, high-gain, internally frequency-compensated operational amplifiers designed specifically to operate from a single power supply over a wide range of voltages. for more information read the datashet: http://pdf.datasheetcatalog.com/datasheet/philips/LM324N.pdf